hkoumans/red-for-stanford/OurCandidates.md

 <br>
 In this election, I am running with the Stanford Representation, Equity, and Democracy (RED) slate on a shared vision and theory of action for our union.
 If what I have written here today has resonated with you, I encourage you to vote for me and for Stanford RED.
 I hope to be working with you soon to build our union together. </p>

-## Area Chief Steward, Social Sciences, Elizabeth Fetterolf ##
+## **Area Chief Steward, Social Sciences, Elizabeth Fetterolf** ##
 <p align="justify"> My name is Elizabeth, and I am a second year PhD student in the department of Communication.
 I will be running on the Representation, Equity, and Democracy (RED) slate.
 I have been involved in the union since my arrival at Stanford, being at the forefront of organizing my department as well as in the Social Sciences and Humanities Area, and occasionally serving as Area Co-Chair.
 During the strike campaign, I was a Strike Captain and played a vital role in organizing, particularly my department.
 I worked closely with other organizers across the social sciences.
 I was active in gathering information about labor violations, including overwork, unreasonable TA loads, and withheld funding that affect too many workers in our area.
 I am running for Chief Steward to continue this important work and help hold our departments accountable.<br>
 <br>
 As a member of the Executive Board, I hope to help SGWU move towards a more democratic, member-driven, and politically engaged union.
 At a recent strategy retreat that I co-organized, a group of workers articulated a vision for the future of our area.
-I share many of commitments articulated there including:
+I share many of commitments articulated there including: </p>
 * working towards the inclusion of fellows as members of our bargaining unit
 * expanding the union’s social infrastructure
 * continuing to build solidarity with other workers at Stanford, such as service workers under SIEU Local 2007
 * recognizing the union as a political body and as such advocating for Palestine solidarity work and the protection of international workers and trans workers under attack from the current administration.<br>
 <br>
 Times are dark and we need to look out for one another.
-Onwards to the next chapter of SGWU! </p>
+Onwards to the next chapter of SGWU!